ch728/squash-gs/analysis/README.md

+# Analysis
+Code used for the main results shown in the paper.

 ## Table of contents
 1. cross_validation - code used for cross-validation schemes
 2. parameter_estimation- code used to estimate genetic and phenotype parameters